888kitkatcode/good-shyte/README.md

     - if statement in index.erb.
 3. When a recommendation is uploaded, the date of upload will be noted.
     - Consider playing around with the format that the date appears in.
-4. Have ability to like or comment on a recommendation:
+4. Have ability to comment on a recommendation:
     - JS - Add Event Listener?
 5. If user enters incorrect email or password for login, a message alerting the user that they have entered incorrect details appears.
     - When someone enters an incorrect login, the page is currently blank.
 Redirect them to the sign-in page with a note that the login details do not exist and for them to enter the correct details or to sign-up.